TungKimProgrammer/Fall2022-CPW204-Form-Validation-Lecture/README.md

 ## Goals of this Repo
 - Get practice making commits
-- More pactice with CSS
+- More practice with CSS
 - More of TypeScript